A body-based, evidence-informed approach for processing distressing experiences and the physical tension that can come with them.

 What to Expect

 Brainspotting is a quieter, more internal experience than traditional talk therapy.
-You do not need to narrate or analyse in detail; the processing happens beneath verbal language, at the level of the nervous system.
+You do not need to narrate or analyse in detail; much of the work happens through what you notice in your body rather than through detailed talking.
 Many clients describe a sense of release or shift following sessions.